 LogicMonitor can monitor Windows Server Failover Clusters (WSFCs) and SQL without triggering redundant SQL alerts.
 WSFCs are run from virtual IP (VIP) addresses and virtual network names (VNNs).
 There is no physical hardware at these addresses.

 LogicMonitor’s SQL Server monitoring, which is handled by our Microsoft SQL Server package, primarily uses SQL database queries to poll internal SQL monitoring tables.
 When WSFC monitoring is run in conjunction, LogicMonitor will monitor the active SQL Server node through the WSFC.
 Failover will automatically switch monitoring to the active node.
 Hardware monitoring will alert for changes on the nodes.
 A good way of looking at cluster monitoring is that application level monitoring is handled on the cluster VNN (or VIP) and hardware monitoring is on the cluster nodes.

 As of May 2020, LogicMonitor’s WSFC package is known to be compatible with clusters running on Windows Server 2012 and greater, running PowerShell version 5 or greater.
-As Microsoft releases newer versions of Windows Server and SQL Server, LogicMonitor will test and extend coverage as necessary.

 Note: Due to the many potential configurations of SQL Server with WSFC, LogicMonitor may not be able to provide out-of-the-box compatibility in all environments.
 Most environments will require some manual configuration.

 Note: SQL nodes in a cluster that are also used as standalone SQL machines require manual configuration and may trigger redundant alerting.